-The spring preload setting is optimal when it is set for the weight of the rider and that of any baggage and a passenger, and thus ensures a compromise between maneuverability and stability.
+The best spring preload setting is achieved when it is set for the weight of the rider and that of any baggage and a passenger, thus ensuring an ideal compromise between maneuverability and stability.

-Turn adjusting screws 1 clockwise until they stop.
+- Turn adjusting screws 1 clockwise all the way.

-The adjusting screws are located at the top end of the fork legs.
-Make the same adjustment on both fork legs.

-Turn back counterclockwise by the number of turns corresponding to the fork type.
+- The adjusting screws are located at the top end of the fork legs.
+Make the same adjustment on both fork legs. - Turn back counterclockwise by the number of turns according to the fork type.
 Guideline